agerada/molecular_mic_analysis/README.md

 Liverpool, UK

 [^1]: Due to the computational demand of running large $k$-mer models,
-    $k$ has been kept to 3 and the model limited to two antimicrobials to demonstrate the iterative workflow when multiple antimicrobials are tested.
+    $k$ has been kept to 3 in these examples.
 In practice, larger values for $k$ are required to achieve good performance.